 Newly designed and includes o-ring.
 This control thermostat thermistor sensor detects the spa waters temperature and relays that information back to the system.
 It simply screws into the No Fault Heater Housing (hand tight only) and plugs into the outside of the spa’s control box.
 If your existing thermistor plugs directly onto the main circuit board (motherboard) inside the IQ2020 control box, then use item 79006.
 Always replace thermistors in pairs (ie; 79005 & 79006 OR 78970 & 78969 ).

-Note: Symptom of this part failing is fluctuating spa temperature even though the temperature setting has not changed.
-Symptom of this part failing completely is a flashing green “Ready” light on the control panel of a Hot Spring spa model.
+How do I know if I need new thermistor sensors?
+A symptom of this part failing is fluctuating spa temperature even though the temperature setting has not changed.
+Another symptom of this part failing completely is a flashing green “Ready” light on the control panel of a Hot Spring spa model.
 This thermistor is larger in diameter than the High-Limit Thermistor (38416).
 It screws into the port (hand tight only) marked “inlet” on the PDR replacement heater.
 Typically, when one thermistor needs replacing the other is close to failing and should be replaced at that same time.
 Thermistors have a reliable lifespan 6-8 years or so.

 1. Set the meter to 20K on the OHM scale.

 2. Record the temperature of the spa water.

 3. Unplug the thermistor from the control box.

 4. Meter across the two Thermistor leads.

 5. Refer to the Temperature versus Resistance chart below to find the correct resistance value for the temperature measured.
 If the temperature and resistance does not match that of the chart, this test has failed and the thermistor must be replaced.
 Remember if the spa has been inactive, the spa water temperature may be different

 than the water temperature in the heater housing.